 There are endless options when it comes to enjoying custard.
-You can simply have it on its own with some fruit, pour it over a slice of cake, pie, crisp, bread and butter pudding, or crumble, pancakes, fill doughnuts with it, eclairs or make it into desserts like my vanilla & custard cream cake or a simple trifle.
+You can simply have it on its own with some fruit, pour it over a slice of cake, pie, crisp, bread and butter pudding, or crumble, pancakes, fill doughnuts with it, eclairs or make it into desserts like my vanilla & custard cream cake, chocolate banana custard cake, or a simple trifle.

 I’m a sucker for creamy desserts, and I’ve been meaning to share this simple vegan custard with you for quite some time.

 Most custard that is made from scratch would include egg yolks, full-fat milk, and cream.
 The beauty of not using eggs in your custard is that you can’t overcook it.
 This would result in scrambled eggs or the mix splitting.
 Tempering it can be a stressful process!